-TOKYO - The diplomatic bickering between Japan and China descended into name-calling in the British press Monday, with ambassadorial claim and counter-claim invoking the fictional evil wizard of the Harry Potter series, Lord Voldemort.
+TOKYO - The diplomatic bickering between Japan and China has descended into name-calling in the British press, with claim and counter-claim by the countries' ambassadors invoking the fictional evil wizard of the Harry Potter series, Lord Voldemort.

-In an opinion piece published in the Daily Telegraph newspaper, Tokyo's envoy to London Keiichi Hayashi compared Beijing to the arch-villain of JK Rowling's multi-million selling books and the resulting movie franchise.
+In an opinion piece published on the front page Britain's Daily Telegraph newspaper on Monday, Tokyo's envoy to London, Keiichi Hayashi compared Beijing to the villain of JK Rowling's multi-million selling books.

 "East Asia is now at a crossroads.
 There are two paths open to China," he wrote.